top of page

 Life in Tūhaitara Coastal Park

-The Trust has a 200 year plan to rehabilitate and restore the lands to an indigenous coastal ecosystem similarly to what existed historically, to help support New Zealands diverse and unique range of native flora and fauna species while also providing sustainable mahinga kai.
+The Trust has a 200-year plan to rehabilitate and restore the lands to an indigenous coastal ecosystem similar to what existed historically, to help support New Zealand's diverse and unique range of native flora and fauna species, while also providing sustainable mahinga kai.

 piwakawaka_edited.jpg